Lake Tahoe is the perfect summer destination and an excellent place to take a quick getaway.

 The Tahoe Summer Music Festival offers a variety of music: classical orchestral, jazz, bluegrass, country, pop, and Broadway hits outdoors under the stars.

 - You may also want to check the average temperatures and climate at Lake Tahoe before packing.

 - Yes, Lake Tahoe casinos are popular, but why spend time inside a smoky, dark place with all the natural beauty outside?
 At the very least, try to start your casino time after the sun sets.

 - The lake is extraordinarily beautiful and romantic at sunset and in the moonlight.
 Plan ahead.

 People who live in Incline Village say the Hyatt has one of the best brunches in town.
-The Log Cabin in Kings Beach at North Lake Tahoe serves great traditional breakfasts, and if you give them a call at 530-546-7109 when you leave your hotel, they'll put your name on their waiting list.
 On the south side of the lake, try Ernie's Coffee Shop or Cafe Zenon in Tahoe City.

 Where to Stay

 With a variety of places to stay, you're sure to find a place that's just right for you.
 Research the pros and cons of the many areas where you can find lodging.
 You can also find the perfect place to go camping here.